aadit879/district_cooling_ecf_model/README.md

 *******************************

-## Caclulation module architecture:
+## Calculation module architecture:

-The architecture of a sample Hotmaps CM is illustrated below:
+The architecture of a sample CM is illustrated below: